-Despite a challenging year our Portfolio Manager remains positive with respect to the fundamentals for the healthcare sector.
-Innovation, merger & acquisition activity and an efficient regulatory environment will continue to be key drivers.
+As we look forward, our Portfolio Manager believes that the healthcare sector will be less affected by macro issues allowing it to trade more on its fundamentals.
+In particular, it believes that innovation, merger & acquisition activity and an efficient regulatory environment will continue to be key drivers.